Agent Architecture / Applied

 Intent

 Start with this video's job: Turn a code agent setup into an operating system: persistent rules, reusable workflows, project memory, and repeatable execution lanes.
 Treat "Intent" as the outcome you are trying to make visible, not a topic label.
-Anchor it to 4:47, where the video says: “from the prompts to my actual Agentic OS system that I use myself, can be found”
+Anchor it to 0:00, where the video says: “Most people use cloud code like a slot machine.
+They're just using random prompts on random tasks and ultimately getting random results.
+But if we instead use an agentic OS, we can create a system that we can...”

 02